-NDSHPO is notified by the Keeper of the National Register between 45 and 60 days after the nomination is received in Washington, D.C.
+NDSHPO is notified by the Keeper of the National Register approximately 60 days after the nomination is received in Washington, D.C.
 NDSHPO then notifies property owners, authors, and interested parties, and sends a press release to the regional and local newspapers.

 612 East Boulevard Ave.